-Option grants typically vest such that 25% are vested one year after the grant date and 1/48th of the original number of options granted vest on the first day of each calendar month thereafter until all options are fully vested on the first day of the 48th month after the grant date, unless such vesting is accelerated pursuant to the terms of the officer's employment agreement.
+Option grants typically vest such that 25% are vested one year after the grant date and 1/48th of the original number of options granted vest on the first day of each calendar month thereafter until all Option grants typically vest such that 25% are vested one year after the grant date and 1/48th of the original number of options granted vest on the first day of each calendar month thereafter until all options are fully vested on the first day of the 48th month after the grant date, unless such vesting is accelerated pursuant to the terms of the officer's employment agreement.
 However, the options granted on March 25, 2010 in lieu of cash under the 2009 non-equity compensation plan were fully vested on the date of grant and the options granted on March 14, 2012 in lieu of cash under the 2011 non-equity compensation plan fully vested on the six-month anniversary of the date of grant.
 Further, the option granted to Mr. Schroeder on March 16, 2011 vest over a six-year period, with the majority of the award vesting during the second half of that period.
-During the vesting period, (1) 50,000 of the shares subject to the option will vest one year after the grant date, (2) 1/12th of 50,000 shares will vest on the first day of each full month in the second year after the grant date, (3) 1/12th of 50,000 shares will vest on the first day of each full month in the fourth year after the grant date, (4) 1/12th of 100,000 shares will vest on the first day of each full month in the fourth year after the grant date, (5) 1/12th of 125,000 shares will vest on the first day of each full month in the sixth year after the grant date, so that all of the shares subject to the option will be vested on the first day of the full month following the sixth anniversary of the grant date, provided that Mr. Schroeder continues to provide services to the company.
+During the vesting period, (1) 50,000 of the shares subject to the option will vest one year after the grant date, (2) 1/12th of 50,000 shares will vest on the first day of each full month in the second year after the grant date, (3) 1/12th of 50,000 shares will vest on the first day of each full month in the fourth year after the grant date, (5) 1/12th of 125,000 shares will vest on the first day of each full month in the first day of each full month in the sixth year after the grant date, so that all of the shares subject to the option will be vested on the first day of the full month following the sixth anniversary of the grant date, provided that Mr. Schroeder continues to provide services to the company.
 All options have a term of ten years from the grant date.

 Dr. Breitmeyer resigned from his position with the company effective August 31, 2012.
-Pursuant to the terms of his employment agreement, Dr. Breitmeyer's stock options that would have vested if Dr. Breitmeyer had remained employed by the Company for an additional 12 months, vested as of his termination date.
+Pursuant to the terms of his remination Dr. Breitmeyer entered into a consulting agreement.

+Dr. Breitmeyer had remained employed by the Company for an additional 12 months, vested as of his termination date.
 At the time of his termination, Dr. Breitmeyer entered into a consulting agreement with us through August 31, 2013, unless otherwise extended.
-The vested options Dr. Breitmeyer holds are exercisable throughout the term of his consulting agreement and for a period for three months thereafter.
+The vested options Dr. Breitmeyer holds are exercisable throughout the term of his consulting agreement and for a period for three months